 - Baking Powder: This ingredient helps the dough puff up a little bit while cooking.

 - Rosewater: This part is optional.
-I like to add 2-3 tablespoons of rosewater to my qatayef batter because I think it gives it a special flowery aftertaste.
+I like to add 2-3 tablespoons of rosewater to my atayef batter because I think it gives it a special flowery aftertaste.
 If you don't like rosewater, you can just skip it.

 - Orange Blossom Water: The secret ingredient to Arab simple syrup.
 A tablespoon goes a long way and will leave your syrup tasting fresh.